-House signs and sustainability are two terms which aren't put in the same sentence very often, but at The Bespoke Sign House we believe that we can reduce our emissions, non-recyclable waste and environmental footprint to take responsibility and ensure we are as sustainable as possible when it comes to making top quality bespoke house signs.
+House signs and sustainability are two terms that aren't put in the same sentence very often, but at The Bespoke Sign House, we believe that we can reduce our emissions, non-recyclable waste, and environmental footprint to take responsibility and ensure we are as sustainable as possible when it comes to making top quality bespoke house signs.

 So what does sustainability mean?

-In essence, a sustainable business is an enterprise which has minimal impact on the environment.
+In essence, a sustainable business is an enterprise that has minimal impact on the environment.
 Some examples of sustainable business practices include:

 - Using eco-friendly and biodegradable packaging.

 - Using sustainably sourced materials

 - Increasing the efficiency of manufacturing operations to reduce wasted energy.